Ebb and Flow (Flood and Drain) System Explained

 What is the Ebb and Flow System?

 The Ebb and Flow system, also known as the Flood and Drain system, is a hydroponic method that provides plants with a periodic ebb and flow of nutrient-rich water.
-This technique utilizes a tray or a container where plants are placed, allowing them to absorb nutrients and water from the flood cycle.
+This technique utilizes a tray or a container where plants are placed, allowing them to absorb nutrients and water during the flood cycle.
 The water then recedes during the ebb phase, allowing the roots to receive oxygen and preventing waterlogging.
+This natural cycle of flooding and draining promotes healthier plant growth by balancing water, nutrients, and air exposure.

 How Does the Ebb and Flow System Work?